TayouVR/TayouVR/README.md

 Bits and pieces of other languages I can do too, like Python, PHP and SQL.

-I do 3D Modelling and Unity game dev and content creation in my free time.
+I do 3D Modelling, Unity game dev and content creation in my free time.

 Dipping my toes in C++ recently, see [🔭 Current Projects](https://github.com/TayouVR#-current-projects)